sohit-mishra/TrustPay/README.md

 - Ensure your emulator or device is connected before running the app.
 - For iOS, make sure Xcode and CocoaPods are properly configured.
-- Use a `.env` file for managing API keys and secrets securely.

 ---